HoogsterInc/AtomsPast_Documents/Rules.md

 - Line of Sight Blocking: Unit's cannot draw Line of Sight through this Terrain.

 - Wall X. A grid space with a Wall is Line of Sight Blocking, and cannot be Moved on.
+X is how tall the Wall is for LoS purposes.

+  -- Walls and Higher Ground: If a Unit is on Higher Ground that is taller than Terrain that would provide Cover, it does not benefit from the Cover modifiers

 - Cover, Light and Heavy: Cover gives negative modifiers to Units attacking a target Unit within Range 1 of Light or Heavy Cover, as long as the LoS between Unit's passes over a grid space providing Cover.